niedzielski/niedzielski.com/notes/donations/index.md

 ## Why mention it?

-It's often safer to keep your thoughts to yourself.
+It's often safer to keep one's thoughts to oneself.
 I share my donations for a few reasons:

 - If I think a project is worth supporting, I think it's worth sharing.